-Public Health Plan
+Public Health and wellbeing Plan

 The Municipal Public Health and Wellbeing Plan (Health Plan) is the strategic document that identifies health and wellbeing priorities for the City of Yarra.

 Council’s Health Plan for the 2017-2021 period was incorporated for the first time into the latest Council Plan.

 The Council Plan includes a key objective of: Community health, safety and wellbeing are a focus in everything we do.
 The following strategies are included under this key objective:

 - Maintain and enhance Yarra’s open space network to meet the diverse range of community uses.
 Promote a community that is inclusive, resilient, connected and enjoys strong mental and physical health and wellbeing.

 - Provide health promoting environments that encourage healthy eating and active living